-Bach Inverted is a composition etude in which the Well Tempered Preludes and Fugues of J.S.Bach – the Forty-Eight – have been re-imagined in their opposite mode.
+Bach Inverted is a composition study in which the Well Tempered Preludes and Fugues of J.S.Bach – the “Forty-Eight” – have been re-imagined in their opposite (or inverted) mode.

 Bach Inverted takes each of the 96 works and re-arranges them in their opposite mode.
 That which was major is now minor, and vice versa.
-Strict rules were enforced, notably that all note names be respected while permitting alterations (more # or more b).
+Strict rules were enforced, notably that all note names be respected while permitting alterations (flat, sharp, double flat, double sharp, natural).
 No notes were omitted nor added.

 It was a personal goal to come to terms with Bach’s rich harmony and technically bewildering counterpoint.
 The conversion of major to minor, and minor to major brought up many interesting challenges.
 The works ought to be viewed in the same way we view variation technique.